 Interest Coverage Ratio = Earnings Before Interest, Taxes, Deprec. & Amort.

 For a user of this ratio, the most difficult element is understanding the EBITDA value.
-So this article starts out by examining the earnings aspect and its effect on the ratio.
-Once EBITDA is understood it then becomes elementary to understand the fundamentals of the interest coverage ratio and how it is applied in small business.
+This article starts out by examining the earnings aspect and its effect on the ratio.
+Once EBITDA is understood, it then becomes elementary to understand the fundamentals of the interest coverage ratio and how it is applied in small business.
 Finally, some insights to this ratio and the debt ratio are described to tie leverage ratios together.

 Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA)